We define high availability (HA) as the ability for the system to continue functioning after failure of one or more of the servers.

 1. Terminology

-In order to discuss both configuration and runtime behavior consistently we need to define a pair of nouns and adjectives.
+In order to discuss both configuration and runtime behavior consistently we need to define a couple nouns and adjectives.
 These terms will be used throughout the documentation, configuration, source code, and runtime logs.

 1.1.
 Configuration